Music of Yemen: Patriotic music

 The national song emerged in Yemen amid intense political turmoil, when the idea of national resistance against the British rule in Democratic Yemen took root, and northern Yemen began to reject the imposition of the Imamate's rule.
 This musical phenomenon became particularly significant in tandem with two major revolutions—26 September 1962, and 14 October 1963.

 Aden became the cradle of this transformation in music, largely due to its openness to the world and the influx of musical influences, notably from the Arab Republic of Egypt.
-In contrast, Sana’a suffered decades of isolation under the Imamate, which hindered its cultural and musical exchange.
+In contrast, Sanaa suffered decades of isolation under the Imamate, which hindered its cultural and musical exchange.

 In the North, leading figures in Yemeni revolutionary art include Abdullah al-Baradouni, Dr. Abdulaziz Al-Maqaleh, Saleh Sahlol, Muhammad Mahmoud Al-Zubairi, Al-Qardaei, among many others.
 These artists enriched their poetry with revolutionary themes, and numerous Yemeni writers have amplified this impact both domestically and internationally.
 Prominent among them are Abdullah Abdul-Wahhab Noman (Al-Fadhol), Mutahhar Al-Eryani, Ali Sabra, and Jaber Rizq.

 Many poets’ works have been transformed into songs that resonate widely with the Yemeni people.
 Examples of iconic revolutionary song works include the collaboration of the duo Al-Khader and Al-Anesi on "Our Army, O Our Army...
 Our Army, O Hero"; Al-Sunidar's "I Am the People"; Ali Al-Samah's "My Brother, O Youth of Redemption"; There is also a poignant song by the artist Hamoud Zaid Issa, which echoes the sentiments of Yemeni immigrants: "My brother the immigrant, the time of the individual has passed, and your free people have displaced the family of tyranny."
 Likewise, Abu Al-Hawarith Mohammed Hamoud declares, "This is my land and this is my homeland; I will sacrifice my soul and blood for it."
 Among these also is Ayoub Tarish's stirring refrain: